DeanIA/dl4m_final/README.md

 ### EuroSAT

-[The Tensorflow EuroSAT dataset](https://github.com/phelber/EuroSAT) provides two sets of 27,000 satellite images, one with Multispectral bands and another with just RGB.
+[The EuroSAT dataset](https://github.com/phelber/EuroSAT) provides two sets of 27,000 satellite images, one with Multispectral bands and another with just RGB.
 This imagery has ten labels for land cover classification including 'AnnualCrop', 'Forest', and 'Highway'.

 ### Mapbox API